-Sharon: It may be an old adage, but you know, the villages can’t do it.
+Sharon: It may be an old adage, but you know, The Villages can’t do it.
 Our staff can’t do it without our foster families, our foster families and staff can’t do it without community partners like Lilly Endowment or Old National Bank, or, you know, community partners that invest in us.
 We just had a delivery today of 300 tote bags filled with brand new books from the Girl Scouts.
-And they wanted to adopt The Villages and make sure as we want to make sure that education is a vital part of the children that we serve lives because we believe that’s the bridge, that’s the ticket to escaping poverty and breaking the cycle of child abuse.
+And they wanted to adopt The Villages and make sure, as we want to make sure, that education is a vital part of the children that we serve.
+Because we believe that’s the bridge, that’s the ticket to escaping poverty and breaking the cycle of child abuse.
 You know, I always say school is a child’s life work.
 And if I don’t feel good at school, it doesn’t matter what kind of home I’m coming to.
 But if we can help excite our children about the opportunities that learning provides, and just the escape that a good book provides, we all know about that.
 So it really does take a village, Adam, you’re exactly right.

-Adam: When I pulled up today, there was a truck on loading some gear and equipment and supplies, so you mentioned that the Girl Scouts have dropped off tote bags and stuff.
-Just curious, what’s the crazy, when you’ve shown up to work one day, and there’s a truck out for what’s the craziest thing had been unloading to provide.
+Adam: When I pulled up today, there was a truck unloading some gear and equipment and supplies, so you mentioned that the Girl Scouts have dropped off tote bags and stuff.
+Just curious, what’s the crazy, when you’ve shown up to work one day, and there’s a truck outside.
+What’s the craziest thing they’ve been unloading to provide.